CVRL/OpenSourceIrisRecognition/evaluations/paper-evaluation-comparison-pairs/README.md

 ### Pair Types
 * **Genuine Pairs:** Formed by computing all possible combinations of images belonging to the exact same identity and the same eye type.
 * **Imposter Pairs:** Formed by comparing images from different identities (matching the same eye type).
 To maintain a balanced and computationally manageable dataset size, a fixed maximum number of images (`n_sample_imposter`) is randomly sampled per identity before generating the cross-identity combinations.
+This sampling was repeated every time a pair of identities was selected for comparison.

 ## Usage
 The generated pairs are provided as `genuine.csv` and `imposter.csv` files within their respective dataset directories.
 Each CSV contains two columns (`image1`, `image2`) listing the precise filenames/relative file path to be compared during evaluation.
 The file names are provided without an image extension.